-LGBT+, 18–25 years old and living in the UK?
+LGBT+, 18 to 25 years old and living in the UK?
 Whether or not you’re out, and whatever level of volunteering you’ve done before, you have a unique ability to champion LGBT+ equality for young people as a Just Like Us ambassador!

 Volunteering at Just Like Us

-You could help make a huge difference to the lives of LGBT+ young people in school by volunteering.
+As a LGBT+ 18 to 25 year old, you could make a huge difference to the lives of LGBT+ school pupils by speaking in schools.

 As a Just Like Us ambassador, you’d volunteer 30 hours a year to improve the lives of LGBT+ young people who are struggling in school by:

-Co-delivering secondary school talks in-person and online, championing LGBT+ equality with students aged 11 - 18 years old
+Co-delivering 3 secondary school talks a year, in-person and online, championing LGBT+ equality with students aged 11 to 18 years old

 Creating and featuring in content raising up LGBT+ young people’s voices across social media and broadcast media like Huffington Post, Cosmopolitan, Gay Times, AZ Mag and even on billboards (only if you’re out and safe to do so)